markstock/multistep/README.md

 RK4 when the force calculation dominates the computational effort.
 It's only disadvantage is that for very small time step sizes, roundoff error in a subtraction prevents the total error from continuing to drop, as it does with AB4 and RK4.
-But it needs 1e-11 relative errors for that effect to surface.
+But this only surfaces with relative errors close to machine precision.
 It excels at RMS errors of 1e-4 to 1e-6, where it delivers similar accuracy with 1/3rd the computational effort of RK4, and no increased error at very large time steps like AB5.